 All incoming classified students must attend the LIS New Student Orientation held before the start of the semester.
 If students are unable to attend in person, they must contact the program chair so that accommodations can be made for the students to participate via Skype or Halawai (Adobe Connect).

-All students, including HITS students, must contact their faculty advisor for permission to take any courses that are to be counted toward their LIS degrees.
+All students, including distance students, must contact their faculty advisor for permission to take any courses that are to be counted toward their LIS degrees.

 Summer Session classes: After obtaining permission from an advisor, students must register through the Outreach College Office.
 Students who did not register for a Manoa class in the preceding Spring semester are required to complete a (Summer Session) Outreach College Enrollment Information Form.

-Students who plan to graduate must complete the Intent to Graduate form during the first two weeks of that semester.
-The Intent to Graduate form is available from the Graduate Records Office in Spalding 352 (phone 956-8500).
-Students who fail to complete this form in a timely manner will not graduate in that semester.
+Students who plan to graduate must submit a Graduate Application for Degree form during the first two weeks of their final semester.
+The form is available as PDF on the Graduate Records web site or in print from the Office of Graduate Education in Spalding Hall, room 354.
+Students who fail to complete this form in a timely manner will not graduate on time.

-Graduating LIS students who are required to take the oral comprehensive exam are required to participate in the Orientation either by attending in person in Oahu or watching a recording (via DVD, iTunesU, or Halawai) at the start of the semester.
-This is announced over lis-stu).
-Students may also take the exam in person on campus or online.
-If you take it via webcamera, you will need to find an MLISc graduate who can observe the exam.
-You are responsible for securing a proposed proctor and completing the application form.
-Oral exams are conducted on Fridays, and last one hour.
+Graduating LIS students who opt for the oral comprehensive exam are required to participate in an orientation either by attending in person on Oahu or watching a recording at the start of the semester.
+Distance students may take the oral comprehensive exam in person on Oahu or online (computer with webcam and microphone are required).
+Students who take the exam online require a local exam proctor with an ALA-accredited MLIS degree (or equivalent), who will be present with the student during the exam; students are responsible for locating a proctor and submitting their credentials and contact information to the Program for approval.
+Oral exams are conducted on Fridays and last one hour.
 Summer graduates must schedule and take their exam in the preceding Spring semester.